-Student Exchange enables CSU students to study at a partner university for one or two semesters.
-Agreements are reciprocal and allow students who are already enrolled at a partner university to study at CSU in Australia for one or two semesters.
+Student Exchange enables Charles Sturt students to study at a partner university for one or two semesters.
+Agreements are reciprocal and allow students who are already enrolled at a partner university to study at Charles Sturt in Australia for one or two semesters.
 Students involved in formal exchange programs usually pay the normal tuition and other fees at their home institution and will be exempt from payment of tuition and other fees at the host institution.
 Participating students normally cover all other expenses including travel to and from the destination country, health cover and living expenses.

 Staff Exchange enhances the research and teaching links between institutions and promotes international understanding and friendship by stimulating and supporting intercultural activities.

-Under a Joint Cooperation Agreement, a CSU course is delivered to students at a partner institution with agreed academic and administrative support provided by the partner institution.
-CSU has full responsibility for monitoring quality assurance in these programs.
+Under a Joint Cooperation Agreement, a Charles Sturt course is delivered to students at a partner institution with agreed academic and administrative support provided by the partner institution.
+Charles Sturt has full responsibility for monitoring quality assurance in these programs.

 Research Collaboration Agreements are instituted to enhance the research links between institutions and to promote international understanding and friendship by stimulating and supporting intercultural activities.
 The signatory institutions may co-operate in the promotion of symposia, meetings, research conferences, the exchange of information and the publication of research findings.
 They may also undertake research projects of common interest, joint applications for research grants, establish joint laboratories for research and teaching, encourage and facilitate exchanges of researchers, technical staff, teaching staff and students and encourage and facilitate the co-supervision of PhD students.
 Specific research projects are added as schedules to the Research Collaboration Agreement.